-- Ireland not happy about the Yahoo email scandal (ITNews-AU) Ireland wants to know if Yahoo's scanning emails on behalf of U.S. government compromises Irish citizens' privacy.
-Germany's Fabio de Masi, a member of the European Parliament, has also asked for more details.
-Yahoo's scanning could put the brakes on a US-EU data sharing agreement. - Alleged terror plotter had operating charged, in cufflink system (Guardian) - Located in Cardiff, Wales, the accused also possessed a book on missile guidance control; he was responsible for a blog with information about Isis and cybersecurity guidance. - Smart refrigerator now with Pornhub (The Register) Didn't manufacturers clue in about so-called smart refrigerators a couple years ago after they were hacked?
-Clearly not if it's still possible to hijack displays on Internet of Things devices for porn.
+- Ireland not happy about the Yahoo email scandal (ITNews-AU) - Ireland wants to know if Yahoo's scanning emails on behalf of U.S. government compromises Irish citizens' privacy.
+Germany's Fabio de Masi, a member of the Parliament, European has also asked for more details.
+Yahoo's scanning could put the brakes on a US-EU data sharing agreement. - Alleged terror plotter charged, had operating cufflink system in (Guardian) - Located in Cardiff, Wales, the accused also possessed a book on missile guidance and control; he was responsible for a blog with information about Isis and cybersecurity guidance. - Smart refrigerator now with Pornhub (The Register)

+Didn't manufacturers clue

+about so-called smart

+refrigerators a couple years

+ago after they were hacked?

+Clearly not if it's still

+possible to hijack displays

+on Internet of Things

+devices for porn.